christianwach/civicrm-admin-utilities/README.md

 *CiviCRM Admin Utilities* is a WordPress plugin that modifies CiviCRM's behaviour in single site and multisite installs.
 It does a number of useful things:

 * Modifies the styling of the CiviCRM menu to fix a number of issues
-* Fixes the appearance of the Shoreditch extension under WordPress
+* Fixes the appearance of the Shoreditch extension in WordPress admin
 * Fixes the appearance of the WordPress Access Control form
 * Adds a handy CiviCRM Shortcuts menu to the WordPress Admin Bar
 * Allows you to choose which Post Types the CiviCRM shortcode button appears on